pcengines/pce-fw-builder/README.md

 `pce-fw-builder-legacy`.

-Keep in mind that this tool works only for coreboot releases not older than v4.6.9 and v4.0.17.
+Keep in mind that this tool works only for coreboot releases not older than v4.6.10 and v4.0.17.
 For older releases use the procedure described in [release_manifests](https://github.com/pcengines/release_manifests).
-Also, due to a typo in configuration file, when building v4.6.9 you will be asked if you want to `Include CPU microcode in CBFS` - just press Enter and the build process will continue.

 Usage
 -----